astronomer/docs/learn/debugging-dags.md

 - Read provider documentation in the [Astronomer Registry](https://registry.astronomer.io/providers?page=1) to access the Apache Airflow documentation for the provider.
 Most commonly used providers will have documentation on each of their associated connection types.
 For example, you can find information on how to set up different connections to Azure in the Azure provider docs.
 - Check the documentation of the external tool you are connecting to and see if it offers guidance on how to authenticate.
-- View the the source code of the hook that is being used by your operator.
+- View the source code of the hook that is being used by your operator.

 ## I need more help